 The White House Community Violence Intervention Collaborative (CVIC)

-A key part of Hyphen’s strategy is to draw attention to effective CVI strategies and CVIC leaders who are reimagining public safety in the U.S. As a result, CVIC has received significant media attention; please visit our Media and Resources page for links to recent articles.
+A key part of Hyphen’s strategy was to draw attention to effective CVI strategies and CVIC leaders who are reimagining public safety in the U.S., and CVIC received significant media attention.
+Please visit our Media & Resources page for links to recent articles.

 Thank you to CVIC's funders: Arnold Ventures, Ballmer Group, The California Endowment, The California Wellness Foundation, Annie E Casey Foundation, Emerson Collective, Ford Foundation, Heising-Simons Foundations, Joyce Foundation, Kresge Foundation, Microsoft Corporation, Open Society Foundations, Silicon Valley Community Foundation, and Charles and Lynn Schusterman Family Philanthropies.